Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Conclusions

 \section{Conclusions}

-We have presented the Eigen Factors method for back-end plane SLAM.
-The main contribution is on calculating exactly the point error of all points in the plane at $O(1)$ complexity when evaluating the optimization cost.
-We have entirely reformulated the problem, from the perspective of manifold optimization and we have derived an analytical solution for the gradient and the Hessian matrix of the EF by using a simple procedure to calculate derivatives.
-This derivation turns out to be very efficient for optimization, since it requires an inversion of a block diagonal matrix (Hessian).
-The proposed method is an alternating optimization where first the plane parameters are calculated in closed form and then a Newton-Raphson optimization is done on the resulting subproblem by considering the estimated plane variables fixed.
+This paper is an extension of our previous work on the Eigenfactors \cite{ferrer2019} where we proposed a method to calculate exactly the point error of all points in the plane at $O(1)$ complexity.
+The present paper formalizes this concepts and provides an extension, from the perspective of manifold optimization as a bilevel program, and derives an analytical solution for the gradient and the Hessian matrix of the EF by using a simple procedure to calculate derivatives.

-For the evaluations, we have compared EF with other state-of-the-art methods in back-end plane SLAM, showing solid results across synthetic and real data for RGBD and LiDAR.
-EF presents overall good accuracy in all domains, and excellent results for different number of poses, number of planes, point noise and initial conditions.
-We have also evaluated no-reference metrics for the quality of the 3D reconstruction, where EF shows superior results.